rsdoiel/scripttool/INSTALL.md

 Compiling from source
 ---------------------

 _scripttool_ is "go gettable".
-Use the "go get" command to download the dependant packages as well as _scripttool_'s source code.
+Use the "go get" command to download the dependent packages as well as _scripttool_'s source code.

 ```shell